INTRODUCTION TO BUYING WOODWORKING CHISELS

 By Joshua Farnsworth

-To start off I’d recommend that you look for socket chisels:
+For bench chisels, to start off, I’d recommend that you look for socket style chisels:

-Although the socket chisels are a tad harder to make than a tang handle, the socket chisel handles are much more durable.
+Although the socket chisel handles are a tad harder to make than tang handles, the socket chisel handles are much more durable.
 Socket chisels sit on top of the handle’s cone whereas Tang chisels sit inside a handle’s mortise (see below).
-The tang can split the handle if struck hard enough with a mallet.
+The tang can split the handle if repeatedly struck hard enough with a mallet.
 This is a non-issue with paring chisels, which you’d never strike with a mallet.

 I prefer wood handles because of the balance it gives to the chisel, and also because of the amazing feel and look.
-Top-heavy plastic handle chisels can be cumbersome to use.
-But for the budget-conscious newbies I’ll also include a good plastic handled chisel below.
+Top-heavy plastic handle chisels can be a tad cumbersome to use.
+But for the budget-conscious new woodworkers, I’ll also include a good plastic handled chisel below.
 Plastic handles most certainly hold up better to repeated blows.
 But because you would never use a hammer to strike a chisel handle (you would use a wooden joiner’s mallet) it takes a very long time to break a wooden chisel handle.

 What are the best chisel brands?
-This list of vintage chisel makers will help you in searching for quality western-style bench, mortise, and paring chisels (sorry, I’m not listing Japanese).
+This list of vintage and modern chisel makers will help you in searching for quality western-style bench, mortise, and paring chisels (sorry, I’m not listing Japanese).
 The brand names below are linked to eBay & other searches so you can compare prices & models.
 Some of these recommendations have come from Wood And Shop readers like you (I couldn’t possibly find or try out all the chisel brands).
 Please let me know if I’ve missed any:

 - Addis Chisels